 Location: 1697 Broadway (bet.
 W. 53rd and W. 54th Sts.)

 Schedule: The Late Show generally tapes Monday through Friday at 5:30pm; aim to arrive no later than 3pm.
 For more information, call 212-975-8800.

-Live! with Kelly & Michael, hosted by Kelly Ripa and Michael Strahan, is a popular syndicated morning talk show.
+Live with Kelly and Ryan, hosted by Kelly Ripa and Ryan Seacrest, is a popular syndicated morning talk show.
 It airs live on weekdays from 9am to 10am.